2008 Stanley Cup playoffs: Television

-National Canadian English-language coverage of the playoffs were split between the CBC and TSN, with the CBC holding exclusive rights to the Stanley Cup Finals.
+National Canadian English-language coverage of the playoffs were split between the CBC and TSN, with the CBC holding exclusive rights to the Stanley Cup Final.
 French-language telecasts were broadcast on RDS and RDS2.
 This marked the last season that all playoff games involving Canadian teams had to air on the CBC instead of TSN, even if it mean they had to be broadcast regionally.
 Under new contracts that would take effect in 2009, the CBC and TSN would begin to select the rights to individual series using a draft-like setup, regardless if they involved Canadian teams.

 In the United States, coverage was split between NBC and Versus.
 During the first three rounds, NBC primarily televised weekend afternoon games and Versus aired evening games.
 During the first and second round, excluding games exclusively broadcast on NBC, the regional rights holders of each participating U.S. team produced local telecasts of their respective games.
 Not all first and second-round games were nationally televised, while the conference finals were exclusively broadcast on either NBC or Versus.
-Versus then aired games one and two of the Stanley Cup Finals while NBC televised the remainder of the series.
+Versus then aired games one and two of the Stanley Cup Final while NBC televised the remainder of the series.